Canning Hot Peppers

 Storing Canned Hot Peppers…

-Before you store your hot peppers, make sure that the jars have sealed by pressing on the center of each lid.
-If there is no movement there, the jar has sealed.
+Before you store your hot peppers, make sure that the jars are sealed by pressing on the center of each lid.
+If there is no movement there, the jar is sealed.
 If you find that you have a jar that didn’t seal, you can store it in the fridge to use first or you can try to process it again.

 Remove the bands from your jars (because they rust and stick), wipe the jars and store in the pantry or a kitchen cabinet for up to 18 months.